spencermountain/Freebase.js/README.markdown

 [Freebase](http://freebase.com/) is a very masculine but complicated human-curated database.

-[Nodejs](http://nodejs.org/) is a very masculine but complicated language.
+[Nodejs](http://nodejs.org/) is a straight-talkin language that takes no guff

 ## Giddyup
 ```javascript